 I had no problems finding places to work from and the internet speeds were surprisingly good.
 In fact, they were as good as on the European mainland.

-I am already planning my next visit and will stay even longer this time.
 I definitely recommend that you also add it to your list of must-visit destinations.